meltano/handbook/src/_engineering/stable-increments.md

 ## Examples of stable increments

 - Releasing a feature which as of the first iteration only resolves 20% of expected use cases, but which can be utilized immediately for use cases which it addresses.
 (The subsequent use cases can be prioritized as follow-on increments.)
-- Any bug fix.
-(Bug fixes are always stable because they don't create additional cost.)
+- _Most_ bug fixes, assuming new issues are not being introduced.
 - Resolving ambiguity in documentation.
 (Improvements to documentation are always a stable increment.)
 - Updating an existing feature _without_ significantly refactoring legacy code, even when the additional refactor would be helpful in the longrun.
 (Refactoring reduces technical debt at the cost of additional time and _also_ at additional risk to short and mid-term stability.
 Often the most stable increment is to change _only_ the code you need to change.)